-In our global economy, businesses now deal with more complex issues concerning government regulations and international trade policies.
-Conversely, the law has had to grapple with constantly evolving commercial organisations and business practices.
+In our global economy, businesses deal with complex issues concerning government regulations and international trade policies.
+Law has to grapple with constantly evolving commercial organisations and business practices.
 With the growth in the size of legal practices and the expansion of the work of the legal profession into areas of mergers, acquisitions and taxation, the work of legal graduates and business graduates has blended in many aspects.

 This joint degree aims to give students a firm grounding in the disciplines of law and business and to develop a critical understanding of both the legal framework of business activity and the economic and commercial context in which law operates.
-Students will have the opportunity to focus on the many areas of overlapping interest between the two disciplines, for example, the structure of companies and other forms of business organisation, competition law and regulation of markets, consumer law, labour law, finance and financial markets, taxation, the protection of intellectual property and international perspectives on law and business.
+Students will have the opportunity to focus on some of the many areas of overlapping interest between the two disciplines.

 European Credit Transfers

-Students reading for any law degree at Trinity College Dublin must study 240 ECTs over the duration of the four years.
-Students on the Law and German programme study 70 ECTS in their first year, 65 ECTS in their second year, 45 ECTS while on Erasmus exchange in Germany in their third year, and 60 ECTS in their final year.
-The ECTS weighting for a module is a measure of the student input or workload required for that module, based on factors such as the number of contact hours, the number and length of written or verbally presented assessment exercises, class preparation and private study time, classes, and examinations.
-There is no intrinsic relationship between the credit volume of a module and its level of difficulty.
+Students reading for any law degree at Trinity College Dublin must study 240 ECTS over the duration of the four years.
+Generally, this entails 60 ECTS per year.
+The ECTS weighting for a module is a measure of the student input or workload required for that module, based on factors such as the number of contact teaching hours, the number and length of written or orally presented assessment exercises, class preparation and private study time, and examinations.
 In Trinity College Dublin, 1 ECTS unit is defined as 20-25 hours of student input so a 10-credit module will be designed to require 200-250 hours of student input including class contact time, private study and assessments.

 Having successfully completed this programme, students should be able to: